HYROX UK race maps 2026 indoor arena venue layout with running course Roxzone and workout stations

 Do HYROX UK venue maps change from event to event?

 Yes.
 The workout order stays the same, but the physical layout changes depending on the venue.
 That is why athletes should review each official map individually instead of assuming one UK event will feel identical to another.
+Birmingham’s NEC and London’s ExCeL are very different spaces with different flow characteristics.

-Is HYROX Manchester happening in 2026?
+Is HYROX Manchester happening again in 2026?

 Can a HYROX venue map actually affect race strategy?